rondilley/buniq/README.md

 by Ron Dilley <ron.dilley@uberadmin.com>

-You can find the latest information on wirespy [here](http://www.uberadmin.com/Projects/buniq/ "Bloomfilter Unique")
+You can find the latest information on buniq [here](http://www.uberadmin.com/Projects/buniq/ "Bloomfilter Unique")

 ## What is Bloomfilter Unique (buniq)?